Dcovrigaru/CCPS406-Project/README.md

-use [item]: Use an item from your inventory. take [item]: Take an item and add it to your inventory. open [object]: Attempt to open something in the environment. attack [enemy] with [item]: Attack an enemy using an item.
+use [item]: Use an item from your inventory. take [item]: Take an item and add it to your inventory. open [object]: Attempt to open something in the environment. attack [enemy]: Attack an enemy using an item. read [item]: read item from inventory north, n, south, s, up, u, down, d, etc: directions to change rooms in the environment

-Will add more later
+look: redisplay the initial long description of your current room